cavalab/srbench/README.md

 # Cite

-A preprint of the current version of the benchmark is under review on [Open Review](https://openreview.net/forum?id=xVQMrDLyGst&noteId=4TlmQBkmXvx).

 [v1.0](https://github.com/EpistasisLab/regression-benchmark/releases/tag/v1.0) was reported in our GECCO 2018 paper:

 Orzechowski, P., La Cava, W., & Moore, J. H. (2018).